carolinah14/Turtle_Race_Game/README.md

-# Turtle_Race_Game
+# Turtle Race Game (Python)

 A Python Turtle graphics simulation where multiple turtles race across the screen.
-The program uses object modelling, loops, randomness, and user input to simulate a race and determine a winner based on real-time movement.
+The program uses loops, object instances, randomness, and user input to simulate a race and determine a winner based on real-time movement.

 # ▶️ How to Run